tinygo-org/bluetooth/README.md

 If you want more information about the `nina-fw` firmware, or want to add support for other ESP32-equipped boards, please see https://github.com/arduino/nina-fw

-## ESP32-C3 and ESP32-S3 (espradio)
+## ESP32, ESP32-C3 and ESP32-S3 (espradio)

-Go Bluetooth has bare metal support for the onboard Bluetooth Low Energy radio in the Espressif ESP32-C3 and ESP32-S3 chips.
+Go Bluetooth has bare metal support for the onboard Bluetooth Low Energy radio in the Espressif ESP32, ESP32-C3 and ESP32-S3 chips.
 It uses the [espradio](https://github.com/tinygo-org/espradio) package, which speaks to the radio through the Virtual HCI (VHCI) interface.

 This support requires compiling your programs using [TinyGo](https://tinygo.org/) version 0.42 or later.
 TinyGo sets the `espradio` build tag for the ESP32 targets, so you do not have to give the tag yourself.

-The original ESP32 has no Bluetooth Low Energy support in espradio.
+On the original ESP32 only Bluetooth Low Energy is supported.
+The chip also has Bluetooth Classic (BR/EDR), which espradio does not use.
+The Bluetooth controller needs 64 KB of RAM at a fixed address on this chip, so a program that calls `Enable()` has a smaller heap than a program that does not.

+Some boards carry a second ESP32 as a co-processor instead.
 For those boards, see the [ESP32 (NINA)](#esp32-nina) section.

 Currently supported boards include: